appneural-prasanna/acadnexus-content/home.md

 * Share insights and receive feedback from experts, researchers, and peers.

-Impact: Expand knowledge, build partnerships, and gain recognition in global academic circles.
+**Impact**: Expand knowledge, build partnerships, and gain recognition in global academic circles.

 ### 🧩 3.
 Smart Tools for Insights & Progress Tracking